shrutimalik123/shrutimalik123/README.md

   * **ClinRx:** For drug-drug interaction.
   * **Pharmtechtutor:** Flash cards and quiz of top 200 drugs for PTCB prep.
   * **RxSaverAI:** Find best pharmacy coupons in your area.
+Pharma Landing made it through first stage of valuations at Race to Revenue!
+Exciting times in coming weeks!
 * **[Stuff All Data Scientists Must Know](https://web-builder--shrutisriram.replit.app)** – A practical guide and knowledge base for essential data science concepts and tools.

 ---